-Not everyone has the luxury of available family members nearby, but if you do, they can help ease the burden.
+Not everyone has the luxury of available family members nearby, but if you do, they can help ease the burden with regular babysitting.
 While Grandma doesn’t need to be your child’s sole caregiver, you may be able to reduce day care hours if family members are willing to pitch in and help.

 You can offer to pay them and still likely come out ahead.

 In the wake of the 2020 coronavirus pandemic, millions more Americans found themselves able to work from home.
 It means continuing to generate income while creating far more flexibility to keep an eye on your kids.

 If your job doesn’t currently allow telecommuting, one option is negotiating a flexible or remote work option as a benefit.
 Alternatively, you can explore new jobs or even a new career that lets you work from anywhere.
 You could even branch out on your own and work as a freelancer.

 Just remember that working from home still involves working.
 While it adds flexibility to step in and care for your child when needed, you can’t work productively and care for an infant or toddler at the same time.